Architecture

 App entry point

-Section titled “App entry point”photo_exportApp.swift creates the shared app state and injects it into the view tree with @EnvironmentObject.
+Section titled “App entry point”App/photo_exportApp.swift creates the shared app state and injects it into the view tree with @EnvironmentObject.

 Managers